peterschuitemaker/springcloud/README.md

 # springcloud
-Repository for the Spring Cloud training
+Repository for the Spring Cloud training - Via actuator